 Traditional life meant a somewhat nomadic existence as dictated by climate cycles and animal movements.
 Living on the mainland included sod and/ or animal bone frame houses, while life on the sea was conducted with watercraft such as the kayak during the thaw and the iconic igloo, as a temporary home, when frozen.
 Clothing, bedding, and sleep coverings all were of animal skins.
 The high caloric diet of seal mammals (blubber) provided the necessary means to stay warm in the intense cold.
 Spiritualism, based on the natural world and led in practice by shamans, guided the conduct of the people and established social norms.

 Contemporary life still has many aspects of the traditional ways, but it is the materials of life—from white flour that gets flown into remote villages on a bi-weekly basis to aluminum skiffs with outboard engines—that has changed.
 The material change inevitably has effected other aspects of life as well.
 Religion has supplanted spiritualism to a certain degree.
 English is spoken and heard as often (or more often) as Inuit is, in all communities.
-While next weeks existence now is more likely assured, unlike the past when it could be somewhat tenuous, the dependency on foreign items has sapped a joy and positive outlook.
+While next weeks existence now is more likely assured, unlike the past when it could be somewhat tenuous, the dependency on foreign items has sapped a joy and decreased a positive outlook for some Inuit remaining close to their traditional ways.
 No matter, when winter comes around, traditional or contemporary, the climate dominates all.

 Note: Raven Makes Gallery can acquire and sell works from Alaska Native Peoples that contain sea mammal parts but not from the Canadian Inuit Peoples.